Camillus Unique Area

 The grasslands were once practically all managed for crop product.
 Now the grassland habitat is being managed to remain in grassland for the many species that depend upon that cover type.
 One might even see the less common Bobolink or Savannah sparrow.

 The Camillus Forest Unique Area has been designed to offer many family based recreational opportunities as are sustainable on the land.
-The DEC has developed a comprehensive Unit Management Plan (UMP) with input from the public to help determine the future uses of the property.
+Camillus Unique Area is managed by the Camillus Forest Unique Management Plan.
+A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
+Each UMP addresses specific objectives and actions for public use and forest management.
 At present there are six different designated trails with a combined distance totaling almost 4 miles of foot trails.

 ***Stay Safe- Bring A Friend When Out In The Forest***